zisom-hc/davar-and-co/README.md

 # QR Code Generator

 This script generates QR codes from a CSV file and places a logo in the center of each QR code.
-The QR codes are saved in a timestamped subfolder within the `qr-code-images` folder.
+The QR codes are saved in a timestamped subfolder within the `qr-code-images` folder that it will create within the working directory, if it does not exist at time of execution.

 ## Prerequisites